SopiMlab/DeepLearningWithAudio/04_ganspacesynth/README.md

 Make sure you have [pyext](../utilities/pyext-setup) and [GANSynth](../03_nsynth_and_gansynth/gansynth) set up.
 You can then open the `.pd` patches.

-## !NOT FOR THE COURSE !! -- Computing GANSpaceSynth on AzureVM
+## Computing GANSpaceSynth for THE DLWA COURSE !!!

-Follow the instructions for [training GANSynth](../03_nsynth_and_gansynth/gansynth/training/azure_training.md).
+Follow the instructions for [training GANSynth](../03_nsynth_and_gansynth/gansynth/training/README.md).

 When you have a trained GANSynth model, you'll need to compute the PCA for GANSpaceSynth.
-To do this, use the below script: (replace `your_name/model` with your trained checkpoint folder)
+To do this, use the `gansynth_ganspace` script: (replace `mymodel` with your trained checkpoint folder)

 ```
-cd /data/dome5132fileshare/DeepLearningWithAudio/utilities/dlwa
-./dlwa.py gansynth ganspace --model_name your_name/model
+conda activate dlwa-gansynth

+gansynth_ganspace \
+    --ckpt_dir mymodel \
+    --seed 0 \
+    --layer conv0 \
+    --random_z_count 8192 \
+    --estimator ipca \
+    --pca_out_file mymodel/mymodel_conv0_ipca_8192.pickle
 ```

+You can also experiment with `--layer conv1` and larger values of `--random_z_count` (though the latter will increase the computation time).

 ### Monitor